0%

 In the mid-sixties, 40% of the total ceramic production in the European Economic Community (less than 400 thousand square meters per year) was manufactured in Sassuolo.

-This first step was definitely important to understand the investments required to expand the business participation in foreign markets.
-So, the creation of the "Consorzio Gruppo Ceramiche Iris" meaning Corporate Ceramics Iris Group combines seven companies together creating new businesses practices sharing similar business approaches suitable to the different markets targeted.
-The test is positive and within a few years Iris Ceramica would sell 60% of its production to foreign markets.
+In 1968, Romano Minozzi decided to broaden the company’s horizons: The company started exporting to other markets at first in Germany, France, and after a short time all over the European Common Market (MEC) This first step was definitely important to understand the investments required to expand the business participation in foreign markets.
+So, the creation of the "Consorzio Gruppo Ceramiche Iris" meaning Corporate Ceramics Iris Group combines seven companies together creating new businesses practices sharing similar business approaches br> suitable to the different markets targeted. br> The test is positive and within a few years Iris Ceramica would sell 60% of its production to foreign markets.

 How did everything start?